manon42bcn/webserver/README.md

 This project implements a custom web server written in C++98, inspired by Nginx.
 It features the use of sockets, multiplexing, and several HTTP request handlers for a range of functionalities including static file serving, CGI execution, multipart handling, and more.

+Note: This version has small differences with the full-subject version, to include some improvements that just have more sense.
+Keep that in mind ;-D

 ## Table of Contents
 - [Introduction to Sockets and Multiplexing](#introduction-to-sockets-and-multiplexing)
 - [Project Overview](#project-overview)